eddienguyen/eddienguyen.github.io/README.md

   - git tag with version on package.json
   - git push

+## steps:
+  - adding changes to src

 ## Other usefull git commands:
   - gitk: show gpu
+  - git log --pretty="%s" (The “%s” corresponds to the commit title itself.
+You can modify the string to style your commit as you like.
+E.g: "- %s")
+  - If you want to go further, and save your changelog faster: instead of copying and pasting the result into a file, redirect it to your terminal by typing “git log --pretty="- %s" > CHANGELOG.md”

 ## Deploy other repository to gh-pages